technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 **Note:** You can name your Azure resources in any way that you want.This article provides example abbreviations for many Azure resources
 (for example, rg for resource groups and ca for container apps).

 1. Use the following commands to set up the variables.
 Be sure to  modify the values as described in the preceding table.
 These environment variables are used throughout the rest of this module.

     **Note:** PostgreSQL is supported only in **Westus** .
-Try in westus location first and it you have any issues then try in location near     to you
+Try in westus location first and if you have any issues then try in a location near to you

     +++export AZ_PROJECT_Quarkus="azure-deploy-quarkus-"$RANDOM+++